gregnsk/seagate-exos-x-csi-demo/cortx-k8s-aws/README.md

 ## 2. Kubernetes cluster provisioning

 CORTX requires Kubernetes cluster for installation.
-In the current release such cluster must have at least 3 worker nodes.
  - Every node must have at least 8 cores and 16 GB of RAM.
  - While there should be no dependencies on the underlying OS this procedure was tested with CentOS 7.9 and Kubernetes 1.22
  - In the current release, every node should have the following storage configuration: